jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 ### 359 Manner of giving or serving notices
 (1) A notice, cross-notice, or other document is given to, or served on, an individual person (including an individual person referred to in section 355) when it is, either in New Zealand or elsewhere,—
-  (a) delivered by registered post to that person or that person's agent; or (b) received by that person in accordance with section 360.
+  (a) delivered by registered post to that person or that person’s agent; or (b) received by that person in accordance with section 360.
 (2) In this section,—
-  - **agent** , in relation to a person to whom an envelope or package is to be delivered (), means a person who has actual or ostensible authority to take delivery, on person A's behalf, of an envelope or package—
+  - **agent** , in relation to a person to whom an envelope or package is to be delivered (), means a person who has actual or ostensible authority to take delivery, on person A’s behalf, of an envelope or package—
     (a) directed to person A by name; and
     (b) purporting to contain a document
   - **registered post** includes any service that—